Frequently Asked Questions

 Where do I park?

-When you arrive in Glenmore Village, please use the signed parking bays along the main road (don’t turn left up to the Centre!).
+When you arrive in Glenmore Village, please use the signed parking bays along the main road (don’t turn left up the hill to the Centre!).
 We only have extremely limited disabled parking outside the shop itself.

 Will I definitely see reindeer on the Hill Trip?

 Yes!
-For most of the year, the trips go to our hill enclosure, so we know that the reindeer will be there, and in winter, when we visit the free-ranging herd, we have good systems in place to ensure they will be where we expect.
+For most of the year, the Trips go to our hill enclosure, so we know that the reindeer will be there, and in winter, when we visit the free-ranging herd, we have good systems in place to ensure they will be where we expect.
 There are only a handful of occasions in our history when the reindeer haven’t been there for the Trip, in which case, of course, we’ll give you a full refund.

 Can I bring carrots for the reindeer?

 Unfortunately, our reindeer don’t eat carrots, preferring their natural diet of heather, sedges, lichens, blaeberry and birch.
 We also feed them a carefully balanced cereal-based supplementary feed, so they’re very well fed.
 As arctic animals, they simply don’t recognise carrots as food, as they don’t grow in their natural habitat.
-You are, however, extremely welcome to bring cake, chocolate or sweets for the herders!

 How long does the Hill Trip last?